parrt/cs652/projects/cdecl.md

 ## Deliverables

-You must fill in `Tool.java` and `EnglishGenerator.java` to get a working solution that passes all [15 unit tests](https://github.com/USF-CS652-starterkits/parrt-cdecl/blob/master/test/cs652/cdecl/TestCDecl.java).
+You must fill in `Tool.java` and `EnglishGenerator.java` to get a working solution that passes all [15 unit tests](https://github.com/USF-CS652-starterkits/parrt-cdecl/blob/master/test/cs652/cdecl/TestCDecl.java). **As usual, it must run successfully on travis and on unix.
+Make sure you do not hardcode pathnames or anything else that would prevent your program from running on a different computer.**

 ## Submission